Deepfake Detection that Generalizes Across Benchmarks: Method

 \section{Method}

-The proposed method uses the pre-trained CLIP ViT-L/14 image encoder, to which we add three components: L2 normalization of the classification token, slerp augmentation~\cite{slerp}, and a linear classifier.
+The proposed method comes in three variants depending on the pre-trained image encoder to which we add two components: L2 normalization of the classification token and a linear classifier.
 We optimize only 0.03\% of network parameters using a weighted combination of cross-entropy, uniformity, and alignment losses in an end-to-end fashion.
 We call this approach \method, and its complete overview is shown in \cref{fig:model}.